Phi Tau Theta: History

-A group of Methodist men in the Wesley Foundation at the University of South Dakota had been carrying on a program as a religious fraternity called Phi Lambda Phi for some time, when it occurred to them that perhaps men in other Wesley Foundations had similar, fraternal-minded groups which could benefit from formation of a union, or national fraternity.
+Methodist men in the Wesley Foundation at the University of South Dakota had formed a religious fraternity called Phi Lambda Phi.
+They decided that members of other Wesley Foundations had similar, fraternal-minded groups which could benefit from the formation of a national fraternity.
 This idea was brought up at a student council retreat held in Ames, Iowa, in 1924.
-In February of 1925, invitations were sent to all Wesley Foundation units asking those interested to send representatives to an organizational meeting.
-This meeting was held in Lincoln, Nebraska, on April 6 and 7, 1925, and was attended by members of Phi Lambda Phi of the University of South Dakota, the Wesley Guild of the University of Nebraska, the Young Men’s Club of the University of Minnesota, and Methodist men’s organizations of Iowa State College, the University of Oklahoma, and Pennsylvania State University.
+In February 1925, invitations were sent to all Wesley Foundation units asking those interested to send representatives to an organizational meeting.

+This meeting was held in Lincoln, Nebraska, on April 6 and 7, 1925.
+It was attended by members of Phi Lambda Phi of the University of South Dakota, the Wesley Guild of the University of Nebraska, the Young Men’s Club of the University of Minnesota, and Methodist men’s organizations of Iowa State College, the University of Oklahoma, and Pennsylvania State University.
 Articles of Federation were drawn up and submitted to the individual groups for ratification and national officers were elected, and thus a national religious fraternity for Methodist men to be known as Phi Tau Theta was born.

-The name Phi Tau Theta was derived from the Greek words for "Friends of God," Philos Tau Theos.
+The group was modeled after the Holy Club of the University of Oxford.

 The Methodist men’s groups from Iowa State (Alpha chapter), the University of Nebraska (Beta chapter), the University of South Dakota (Gamma chapter), and the University of Minnesota (Delta chapter) ratified the Articles of Federation and became the four charter chapters of Phi Tau Theta.
 The group from Pennsylvania State did not ratify the Articles and the group from the University of Oklahoma had previously withdrawn when it was proposed that a chapter of the fraternity should be organized for Methodist men of the Negro race.
-The Fraternity's first national Conclave was held at Iowa State College on December 19–21, 1925.
-The Conclave adopted a constitution, drafted rituals, and set up other machinery necessary for the proper functioning of a national fraternity.
+The fraternity's first national conclave was held at Iowa State College on December 19–21, 1925.
+The conclave adopted a constitution, drafted rituals, and set up other machinery necessary for the proper functioning of a national fraternity.